-- Overhead Transmission Lines to be of a type and design that reduces nesting opportunities (e.g., solid pylon design) - Nest and perch deterrents on transmission line pylons - Waste management programme to be implemented - Roadkill to be reported and immediately removed for adequate disposal that prevents scavenging (e.g., buried) - Operational studies on sound and animal populations (e.g., Riverine Rabbit) across the site - No spinning wind turbine generators at wind speeds below a certain cut-in speed (i.e. no free-spinning blades)
+- Overhead Transmission Lines to be of a type and design that reduces nesting opportunities (e.g., solid pylon design); - Nest and perch deterrents on transmission line pylons; - Waste management programme to be implemented; - Roadkill to be reported and immediately removed for adequate disposal that prevents scavenging (e.g., buried); - No spinning wind turbine generators at wind speeds below a certain cut-in speed (i.e. no free-spinning blades).